 Over the last five years, FLEXIS’ consortium of strategic partners – Cardiff University, Swansea University, The University of South Wales, Neath Port Talbot Borough Council and Tata Steel UK, has worked together to successfully develop and create an energy systems research capability in Wales.

 Our aim was to create a culture of research and innovation across Wales so that we are known across the world as a leader in energy systems technology.
 Part of our activity included driving innovation to create jobs and produce real economic impact.
 One of our key FLEXIS objectives was to create significant critical mass and attract new researchers to Wales.
+This we have achieved.

 Part funded by the Welsh European Funding Office (WEFO), the ambitious 5 year, £24M project now approaches its final stages.